Phil Kearns is, without a doubt, one of rugby's most famous and respected sons.

 Phil's great ability as a player coupled with his leadership skills, both on and off the field, was recognised through his appointment as captain of the Wallabies on ten occasions throughout his career.
 A tenacious competitor, Phil epitomised the new breed of Australian sportsmen displaying remarkable talent, ability and determination.
 Despite setting himself exceptionally high standards in all of his pursuits, Phil remained throughout his playing career, the consummate team member.
 His candid wit and outgoing personality made him popular with team mates, supporters, media and even opponents.
 This popularity has continued through his media and other charitable commitments.

 Phil capped off his rugby career by playing an important part in the Wallabies World Cup win in 1999, the third world cup campaign for Phil.
-Since retirement, Phil's career has remained hectic with his work as Managing Director for Australia and New Zealand with a major IT company together with his many commitments to the media (Fox Sports and Channel Nine) as well as his numerous charities.
+Since retirement, Phil's career has remained hectic with his current role as Director of ANZ Stadium and his previous work including Managing Director for Australia and New Zealand with a major IT company together with his many commitments to the media (Fox Sports and Channel Nine) as well as his numerous charities.
 And, of course, with four young kids, Phil and his wife Julie have never been busier!

 Phil was educated at Newington College and the University of New South Wales where he received his degree in Economics and Economic History.